 We know that we can’t overcome dementia alone and we are forging partnerships at home and across the globe to bring about life-changing treatments for people with dementia as soon as possible.

-Alongside our own global funding initatives including the Drug Discovery Alliance, The Dementia Consortium, Global Clinical Trials Fund we have also forged other global parternships.
-Including:
+Alongside our own global funding initiatives including the Drug Discovery Alliance, The Dementia Consortium, Global Clinical Trials Fund we have also forged other global partnerships.

 Brains for dementia research

 Donated brain tissue provides a unique opportunity for researchers to study the complex workings of the human brain and what happens in dementia.
 Working with Alzheimer’s Society and with support from the Medical Research Council, we’re funding a network of brain banks across England and Wales.
 So far more than 3,000 people have signed up to become brain donors and donations that have already been made have helped over 110 pioneering research studies.